New hook-content formulas for strict partitions: Acknowledgments

 \section{Acknowledgments}

+The authors thank the referees for carefully reading the paper and for giving helpful comments.
 The second author thanks Prof. P.-O. Dehaye for the encouragements and helpful suggestions.
-The second author is supported by grant [PP00P2\_138906] of the Swiss National Science Foundation and Forschungskredit [FK-14-093] of the University of Zurich.
+The second author is supported by Grant [PP00P2\_138906] of the Swiss National Science Foundation.